CryptoManufaktur-io/solana-rpc/README.md

 ## HAProxy

 `sol-haproxy.cfg` is an example configuration file for haproxy.
-It assumes that haproxy has `ca-certificates` availabe, see `haproxy.yml` for a sample setup.
+It assumes that haproxy has `ca-certificates` available, see `haproxy.yml` for a sample setup.

 # Setting up Solana